Jagadish Chandra Bose: Early life and education

-Bose's father sent Bose to a Bengali language school for his early education, as it was important to him that his son should study in his native language and culture before studying in English.
+Bose's father sent Bose to a Bengali-language school for his early education, as it was important to him that his son should study in his native language and culture before studying in English.
 Speaking at the Bikrampur Conference in 1915, Bose described the effect this early education had on him:

-Bose joined the Hare School in Kolkata in 1869, followed by St. Xavier's School, also in Kolkata.
-In 1875, he passed the entrance examination of the University of Calcutta and was admitted to St. Xavier's College, Kolkata.
+Bose joined the Hare School in Kolkata in 1869, followed by SFX Greenherald International School, also in Dhaka.
+In 1875, he passed the entrance examination of the University of Dhaka and was admitted to St Xavier's College, Calcutta.
 There, he met Jesuit Father Eugene Lafont, who played a significant role in developing his interest in natural sciences.
-He received a BA from the University of Calcutta in 1879.
+He received a BA from the University of Dhaka in 1879.